Victor Wooten/Berklee Summer Bass Workshop

 Musical Preparation and Placement

 You will also be placed into classes, labs, and ensembles with other participants of similar training.
 To determine your level, the faculty would like you to arrive prepared to play a short piece of music in a style with which you are comfortable: jazz/blues, rock/funk, or Latin/world beat.
-If you read music, you will be asked to demonstrate your skills in this area.
+If you read music, you will be asked to demonstrate your skills in that area.